21moya/Atmega328PDistanceSensor/README.md

 ## 📝 License
 This project is provided for educational purposes.
 Feel free to adapt or improve!

-### 👤 Author
+## 👤 Author
-Built by 21moya and BenediktNau as a deep-dive into AVR Assembly, low-level timing, and sensor integration.
+Built by [BenediktNau](https://github.com/BenediktNau) and [21moya](https://github.com/21moya) as a deep-dive into AVR Assembly, low-level timing, and sensor integration.